styloooo/CourseProject/README.md

 ## <a name="retrieval">`indexer.retrieve`</a>
 ### File name: `indexer/retrieve.py`

+`indexer`.`retrieve` takes a string parameter that holds the input query created by user.
+It first parses the input query into a list of stemmed words after removal of stop words.
+It then queries the backend database which stores the indexed documents information for term frequency and its context.

+The implemented retrieval logic calculates the TF-IDF with smoothed TF and IDF transformations for the input query as well as all documents in the corpus, using information retrieved from the index database.
+It then calculates the cosine similarity score between the input query and each document based on their TF-IDF values.

+Finally, a ranked dictionary is returned with the document IDs as keys, similarity score as values, ranked from the highest similarity score to the lowest for all documents in the corpus.

 # (3) Project Set Up
 Clone this repo to where you will work on it:
 ```sh